canonical/subiquity/doc/reference/autoinstall-reference.rst

 The installer supports reporting progress to a variety of destinations.
 Note that this section is ignored if there are any :ref:`interactive sections <ai-interactive-sections>`; it only applies to fully automated installs.

-The config, and indeed the implementation, is 90% the same as `that used by curtin <https://curtin.readthedocs.io/en/latest/topics/reporting.html>`_.
+The configuration, and indeed the implementation, is 90% the same as `that used by curtin <https://curtin.readthedocs.io/en/latest/topics/reporting.html>`_.

-Each key in the ``reporting`` mapping in the config defines a destination, where the ``type`` sub-key is one of:
+Each key in the ``reporting`` mapping in the configuration defines a destination, where the ``type`` sub-key is one of:

 **The rsyslog reporter does not yet exist**